Frequently Asked Questions.

 After seeing the health transformations around her and learning more about the environmental impacts of eating meat and dairy, she was fired up — and that’s how OMD came to be.

-Now she’s sharing all she’s learned in OMD: The Simple, Plant-Based Program to Save Your Health, Save Your Waistline, and Save the Planet, about how you too can dedicate your food to the planet and your health.
+Now she’s sharing all she’s learned in The OMD Plan: Swap One Meal a Day to Save Your Health and Save the Planet.
 Learn more here.

 Yes!
-OMD will have over 50 recipes for you to share with friends and family.
+The OMD Plan will have over 50 recipes for you to share with friends and family.

 Can’t wait to get started?
-Sign up for our newsletter, The OMD Beet, for regular recipe inspiration and tips!
+Sign up for the OMD Newsletter, for regular recipe inspiration and tips!